 Continuing up the switchbacks, you will reach a split in the trail where you will follow the sign that leads you to the lake.

 This trail almost immediately crests the hill, and you start heading down towards the lake.

 I was in a time crunch, so I only stayed for 20 minutes around the lake, but I got some amazing shots with the warm sunset light.
-When you walk down the hill walk down to Lake George as well as it is fun to photograph the crag you just hiked to from far away as well.
+When you get down the hill, be sure to walk down to Lake George.
+It is a great place to photograph the crag you just hiked to from far away as well.

-On the way out we happened to drive by Lake Mary and the sun was creating an amazing reflection so we grabbed a few photos.
+On the way out, we happened to drive by Lake Mary, and the sun was creating a fantastic reflection, so we grabbed a few photos.

-If you are visiting Mammoth, then this is a great hike to get your blood flowing without having to use a lot of time.
+If you are visiting Mammoth Lakes, then this is a great hike to get your blood flowing without having to use a lot of time.
 Be sure to check it out and let me know what you think in the comments.